-We shall provide Internet services that will help solve social issues, such as addressing a declining working population, economic productivity, health and social welfare.
+We shall provide Internet services that will help solve social issues, such as addressing a declining working population, more efficient economic productivity, and improved health and social welfare.

 Our response to climate change

 We shall use our Internet services to drive our environmental contributions, such as by saving energy consumption and using renewable energy at data centers, reducing human and cargo transport, and saving natural resources.